inktrap/studyriffic/README.md

  - owls

+# Questions

+ - exclude mobile phones (scale placement) (see screenshot)
+ - is the "opera continue button padding" enough?
+ - which tasks changed for study 2?
+None?
+ - re-read **all** instructions for typos?
+ - extensions: (informal) consent form summary? (see: <https://creativecommons.org/licenses/?lang=en#layers>)

 # Valentin Todo

- - Opera continue button padding
  - check for console.log calls
+ - write javascript for instructions, hide/show

+ - final testing
+ - remove backups
+ - create studies
+     - 90% and 10% split
+     - exclude pids for 1a) from 1b) (in prolific)
+     - exclude ``$USER`` from all studies (in prolific)
+ - reset database

+ x changed typo "let as take an example" into "let us take an example" for study 3 x update the content of the instructions (based on overleaf)
- i) update the instructions (based on overleaf) and use likert scales in each experiment ii) update the items (based on overleaf) iv) address Opera Continue button issue (either with padding, or with a pop-up notice after the browser check for Opera users what to do in case they can't click the button)

- x implement constraint on item randomization: the first item should be a filler. x test: constraint on item randomization: the first item should be a filler. x implemented a setting: constraint on item randomization: the first item should be a filler.
+ x update the items (based on overleaf) x use likert scales in each experiment x address Opera Continue button issue: padding x rewrite so javascript is not in onload x implement constraint on item randomization: the first item should be a filler. x test: constraint on item randomization: the first item should be a filler. x implemented a setting: constraint on item randomization: the first item should be a filler.